 Can you get me a 30% pay rise?

 “A guy came in from Barclays saying he wanted a 30% increase on base,” says Blockley.
 “I told him I wasn’t sure the market ever paid 30% and if it did that was back in 2010!
 These days people are lucky to get 10%.
 As recruiters we have to spend half our time managing candidates’ expectations so they don’t waste our time when they meet the banks.”

 Not an unreasonable question, but recruiters and hiring managers will get annoyed if you ask it too soon after meeting them.
 “Effectively this question can be interpreted as indicating that you’re not prepared to put in extra hours,” says Richard Aldridge, a director at recruitment company Black Swan Group in Singapore.

 I’m moving countries, so can you clinch me a career change?

 It’s hard enough finding work in a new country within your own job function – so budding expats should never ask recruiters about career changes.
 “I meet a candidate who had an accounting background and was moving to Singapore with her husband,” says Blockley.
 “But she wanted to do something totally different when she got here, she didn’t mind what – just different.
 I had to explain that moving to Singapore wasn’t the right time to be changing her specialism.”

-“One odd question I had recently, before even giving the candidate a proper brief, was ‘can I take my dog to work?’,” says James Stokes, an executive at search firm Anton Murray Consulting.
+“One odd question I had recently, before even giving the candidate a proper brief, was ‘can I take my dog to work?’,” says James Stokes, a senior associate at search firm Anton Murray Consulting.
 “I had hardly even touched on the nature of the role or the salary.”